danny-avila/LibreChat/README.md

 </details>

 ### Updating
-- As the project is still a work-in-progress, you should pull the latest and run some of the steps above again
+- As the project is still a work-in-progress, you should pull the latest and run the steps over.
+Reset your browser cache/clear site data.

 ## Use Cases ##